 We knew that we didn't want to just visit the normal tourist places, we really wanted to experience Indonesia and its wildlife.
 Experiences with local animals are always my favorite!
 That's when we stumbled upon a company called Orangutan Applause on a random travel blog, and it looked amazing.
 So we booked our tour, and here's how it went.

-Side note: I'm not a big fan of tours, but there are some places in the world that you can't visit unless you're on a tour, and this is one of them.
+Side note: Even if you're not a big fan of tours, there are some places in the world that you can't visit unless you're on a tour, and this is one of them.

 Getting to Borneo

 First, I'm going to get the boring stuff out of the way by explaining how to get to Borneo, because it's a little bit of a trek.
 If you're just here for the fun stuff, then skip to the adventure.

 Borneo is an island located east of mainland Indonesia.
 The island isn't owned by one country; it's split between Indonesia and Malaysia and there are only a limited number of flights that go there (mostly propellor planes, from what we saw).

 The airport in Borneo you need to fly into is Pangkalan Bun airport (PKN).
 We booked our flight out of Jakarta because it was the most convenient airport for us to get to.
 Although, you can also get there from Semarang and Surabaya.
 There are no direct flights from Bali.

 You'll want to book your domestic flights through the Indonesian booking app Traveloka.
 We struggled to find and book our flights from the US until the tour company told us about this app.
 It's reliable and it's the only app we found where we could book domestic Indonesian flights from abroad (since they're through smaller, local airlines).